rahmafadl/islami_app/README.md

 flutter run

-Future Updates
+🔮 Future Updates

-Integrate API for live radio streaming.
+Integrate API for live radio streaming

-Add notifications for prayer times.
+Add notifications for prayer times

-Improve UI for tablets and larger screens.
+Improve UI for tablets and larger screens

-Contact
+📬 Contact

-For any questions or suggestions, feel free to contact me at rahmafadl200@gmail.com .
+For any questions or suggestions, feel free to reach me at:
+📧 rahmafadl200@gmail.com